Soul Boy

-Soul Boy is a 2010 Kenyan drama film written by Billy Kahora and directed by Hawa Essuman.
+Soul Boy is a 2010 drama film written by Billy Kahora and directed by Hawa Essuman.
 It developed under the mentorship of German director and producer Tom Tykwer in Kibera, one of the largest slums in the African continent, in the middle of Nairobi, Kenya.
 The film has received five nominations at the 2011 Africa Movie Academy Awards.

 The film originated in a workshop for young film enthusiasts from Nairobi, guided by Tykwer.

 Plot

-The story is about a 14 year old boy called Abila, who lives in one of the most miserable slums known as Kibera in Nairobi, Kenya.
+The story is about a 14-year-old boy called Abila, who lives in one of the most miserable slums known as Kibera in Nairobi, Kenya.
 One of the biggest slums in East Africa.
 One morning the teenager discovers his father was ill and delirious.
 "Someone has stolen my soul", mumbles the father.
 Abila is shocked and confused but wanted to help his father and goes in search of the right remedy.
 Supported by his girlfriend Shiku whom he is not even allowed to have friendship with.
 Abila learned that his father has gambled his life in company of a witch.

 The teenager sets an adventurous journey in the Kibera Slum about to look for the witch, that leads him right through his community.
 When he finally discovers her, the witch gives him seven challenging tasks to save his father's lost soul.

 Themes

 The film explores themes of family, responsibility, and reconciliation, while also addressing issues such as poverty, alcoholism, and tribal divisions in Kenyan society.
-It's use of magical realism allows it to tackle these subjects through symbolism and allegory, making the story both universal and locally grounded.
+Its use of magical realism allows it to tackle these subjects through symbolism and allegory, making the story both universal and locally grounded.